twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TKERNINGNEWSINGLEFORM** (version 7.0 & above) – Adds a single kerning adjustment to the font.
 * **TLOCALIZEDEDITFORM** – Edits localized name values.
 * **TMADEXCEPT**, **TMECONTACTFORM**, **TMEDETAILSFORM**, **TMESCRSHOTFORM** – Contains exceptions, contact info, details about the crash report and screenshot configuration.
-* **TMAINFORMFONTCREATOR** (**TMAINFORMFCP3** in version 3.0 and **TMAINFORMFCP4** in version 4.0 until 5.0) – Contains lots of things like the main window, glyph properties, user notes (version 7.0 & above), preview window (version 3.0.1 & above), anchors, glyph validation report and more.
+* **TMAINFORMFONTCREATOR** (**TMAINFORMFCP3** in version 3.0 and **TMAINFORMFCP4** in version 4.0 until 5.0) – Contains many things like the main window, glyph properties, user notes (version 7.0 & above), preview window (version 3.0.1 & above), anchors, background image, glyph validation report and more.
 The Fredoka font is used in the program's official screenshot.
 * **TMETRICSFORM** – Shows an interface for viewing and setting metrics options.
 * **TNAMINGFORM** (version 3.0 until 6.5) – Contains basic naming fields in the font excluding fields with unknown numbers (replaced with Properties in version 7.0 & above).
 The MegaWaves font was used in the form as shown in the manual.
 If a naming field is not in the font and not checked, the words “not included.” will be added to the input field in versions before 5.0.
 * **TNEWSUBSINGLEFORM** (version 10.0 until 10.1.0.2272) – Adds a single substitution to the OpenType layout tables.